Pauncefork History, Family Crest & Coats of Arms

 "The first of the name on record is Bernard Pancevolt, a Domesday tenant-in-chief in Hampshire.
 Geoffrey de Pauncevote was steward to the household of King John."
 Samual Pancevot was listed in Hampshire, Henry, Edward I.

 In 1165 Humphrey Paunevolt held fiefs in Gloucester from Newmarch .
 Humphrey Pancevolt witnessed the foundation of Shireburn Abbey, Hants.
 The name long continued in Gloucester and elsewhere.

 The Hundredorum Rolls of 1273 included Grimbald Pancefot, Hertfordshire; and Walter Pancevot, Somerset.
 In Somerset, John Paucefot was registered there 1 Edward III (during the first year of King Edward III's reign.)

 Early History of the Pauncefork family

-Another 249 words (18 lines of text) covering the years 1200, 1383 and 1437 are included under the topic Early Pauncefork History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pauncefork research.
+Another 125 words (9 lines of text) covering the years 1200, 1383 and 1437 are included under the topic Early Pauncefork History in all our PDF Extended History products and printed products wherever possible.

 Pauncefork Spelling Variations